gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 4.0.0 =
+- *Retina*
+- We just updated Slingpic with support for Retina displays and a shiny new set of icons!

 = 3.5.1 =
 - *Bug fixes*